clear-code/libreoffice-export-all-to-csv/README.md

 $ install -C bin/odscat ~/local/bin/
 ~~~

+Not only ods (OpenDocument Format: LibreOffice/OpenOffice.org), but xls and xlsx (Microsoft Excel) are also available as the input.

 ### `ods2csv`

-It converts given ods files to CSV files.
+It converts given files to CSV files.
 All CSV files are placed to the working directory.

 ### `odscat`

-It converts given ods files to CSV and output all to the standard output.
+It converts given files to CSV and output all to the standard output.
 It will be useful to compare multiple ods files with the `diff` command.

 ## Combination with Git

-If you hope to show differenfe of an ods file by `git diff`, `odscat` will help you.
+If you hope to show differenfe of ods or xls(x) files via `git diff`, `odscat` will help you.

 1. Register `odscat` as a filter.
 Put following configuration to your `~/.gitconfig`:

    ~~~
-   [diff "ods"]
+   [diff "spreadsheet"]
            textconv = ~/local/bin/odscat
    ~~~

 2. Put `.gitattributes` into your repository to use the filter, like:

    ~~~
-   *.ods diff=ods
+   *.ods diff=spreadsheet
+   *.xls diff=spreadsheet
+   *.xlsx diff=spreadsheet
    ~~~

 Then you'll see CSV diff for ods files via `git diff`.